 He is the Director of the ILTS Ph.D. program, in addition to serving in other leadership roles.
 He is Editor-in-Chief of the Journal of Air Transport Management (Elsevier), Associate Editor of the Journal of Transport and Supply Chain Management (AOSIS Publishing), a Fellow of The Higher Education Academy (FHEA) and an appointed member of the U.S. Transportation Research Board (TRB) standing Committees on Aviation Economics, Air Cargo and Light Commercial and General Aviation.
 He has been involved in a number of projects on air cargo, transport economics, policy and management for a range of clients such as the European Commission, Transport for NSW, and a number of major airlines.

-Rico Merkert manages the Aviation Management research of the Institute of Transport and Logistics Studies (ILTS) at The University of Sydney Business School, Australia
+Manager, Aviation Management Research, Institute of Transport and Logistics Studies (ILTS), The University of Sydney Business School, Australia

 He is author and co-author of a number of papers and publications.
 Recent research work focuses on the impact of policies on the development of the commuter bus industry, the public transport tendering system, as well as general overviews of developments in public transport and the aviation industry in South Africa.
 He also serves on a number of committees appointed by the Department of Transport (South Africa) and has been a member of the steering committee for the recently completed Gauteng Master Plan.
 He has also been a specialist adviser to the Southern African Bus Operators Association since 1989.
 He serves on the editorial panel of the Journal of Transport and Supply Chain Management and is a Fellow of the Institute of Transport and Logistics, London, and Member of the Council of Supply Chain Management Practitioners.

-Jackie Walters is head of the Department of Transport and Supply Chain Management at the University of Johannesburg (South Africa), and the Director of the Institute of Transport and Logistics Studies (ITLS-Africa).
+Head, Department of Transport and Supply Chain Management, University of Johannesburg and Director, Institute of Transport and Logistics Studies, South Africa